Binding energy of the $T_{bb}$ tetraquark from lattice QCD with relativistic and nonrelativistic heavy-quark actions: Chiral and continuum extrapolations of the binding energy

 The chiral-only ``linear`` and ``linear+log'' fits are shown in Figure \ref{fig:chiralonly}; the ``linear+3/2'' fits look very similar to the ``linear+log'' fits and are not shown.
 The fit results for the coefficients of the $m_\pi^3$ or $m_\pi^2 \ln(m_\pi^2/\mu^2)$ terms are consistent with zero within $<1\sigma$, and the $\chi^2/{\rm d.o.f.}$ values are actually increased when adding these terms due to the reduction of d.o.f. by the extra parameter.
 Nevertheless, such terms are expected from chiral perturbation theory to be present, and the resulting fit curves show a possibly more physical behavior with a flattening of the pion-mass dependence in the higher-mass region.
 For the NRQCD data, we perform a model average over the three different chiral extrapolations with weights calculated using Eq.~(\ref{eq:modelweights}) to be approximately 56\%, 22\%, 22\%, respectively, giving $\langle \Delta E_0(m_{\pi,\text{phys}}) \rangle=(-74\pm17)$ MeV.
 We adopt the 10 MeV estimate of discretization and NRQCD systematic errors from Ref.~\cite{Leskovec:2019ioa}, yielding our final NRQCD-based prediction of

 For the RHQ data, we focus on the chiral-continuum extrapolations, as these fits have better quality than the chiral-only extrapolations, and the continuum extrapolation should remove most discretization errors.
-In this case, we perform a model average over the fits in the last three rows of Table \ref{tab:extrapolations}, whose weights are found to be approximately 56\%, 22\%, 22\% (coincidentally the same as above in the NRQCD case).
+In this case, we perform a model average over the fits in the last three rows of Table \ref{tab:extrapolations}, whose weights are found to be approximately 44\%, 27\%, 29\%.
 This yields our final RHQ-based prediction of

 Here, we expect that any higher-order discretization errors that remain after continuum extrapolation are negligible compared to the statistical uncertainty.

 Finally, Fig.~\ref{fig:NRQCD3x3vs5x3} shows a comparison of our present NRQCD results for the binding energy, obtained with the $3\times3$ GEVP using local four-quark operators (demonstrated recently to be sufficient for the $T_{bb}$ \cite{Alexandrou:2024iwi}), with those of Ref.~\cite{Leskovec:2019ioa}, which were extracted from multi-exponential fits to correlation matrices including one or two scattering operators at the sink.
 A significant discrepancy is seen, which must be due to underestimated excited-state contamination, as the lattice parameters are identical.
 Due to the asymmetric correlation matrices used in Ref.~\cite{Leskovec:2019ioa}, the $\bar{b}\bar{b}ud$ energies obtained there may have a negative bias (resulting in an overestimate of the magnitude of the binding energy), while any bias due to insufficient $t_{\rm min}$ in the present re-analysis based on symmetric correlation matrices would be positive (resulting in an underestimate of the magnitude of the binding energy).